Les Belles Bouclettes

 To get clean, shiny and lustrous mohair locks, it may be necessary to repeat the washing and rinsing steps several times.

-The secret is to keep the water very hot and not disturbing the fibre too much to
+The secret is to keep the water very hot and not disturbing the fibre too much to avoid felting (even if the mohair does not easily felt).

 We sell naturally coloured (white, golden) and hand dyed mohair locks.